Are LinkedIn Video Downloaders Safe to Use?

 Example of a Safer Approach

-Privacy-focused platforms like smvd2.com follow a safer model by:
+Privacy-focused browser platforms like smvd2.com follow a simpler and safer architecture by:

 • Working only with public video URLs